-Emergent Arts will present The Improv Mixer, (buy tickets here) two evenings of improvisational comedy, February 28 and March 1 at The Mix Studio Theater in downtown Ypsilanti.
-Groups featured will be Hexagonal Knife Fight, Harem Of Handsome, and Gut Shot on Friday, February 28, and Damage Control on Saturday.
-March 1.
+Emergent Arts will present our second Improv Mixer, (buy tickets here) four evenings of improvisational comedy, April 11-12 and 18-19 at The Mix Studio Theater in downtown Ypsilanti.
+Groups featured will be:

-Harem of Handsome will create a Dating Game structure that breaks into a montage of scenes, with Tom Novik, Jeremy St. Martin, Kevin Lytle, and James Cerini;
+Harem of Handsome: Tom Novik, Jeremy St. Martin, Kevin Lytle, James Cerini

 Comedy has a home at The Mix!

 Hollywood And Hyde is over for this year, but we have plans to bring it back next Halloween, new and improved!
 Thanks to Larry Rusinsky, Cydney Heed, Tony Putman, Randy Fitzpatrick, Paul Bianchi, David Kleitch, Ari Litman-Weinberg, Christopher Potter, the people at Mix and all the friends and family for making this first outing so rewarding and productive.
 Just sayin'.

 A video of the production is available for $20 a copy.
 Go here to order yours now!

 Emergent Arts has found a home in Ypsilanti